introvertkid/Chjm/README.md

 # Chjm

-A simple remake of Flappy Bird
+A simple remake of Flappy Bird for UET's first big assignment

 ## Overview